By Stefán Bessi

 When are the attractions least crowded?

-Early morning is usually the quietest time at the main attractions.
+Early morning is considered the quietest time at the main attractions.

 Share this article